sailfishos/docs.sailfishos.org/Support/Releases/Known_Issues/README.md

         </tr>
         <tr>
           <td>Xperia X, Jolla Tablet</td>
-          <td>FIXED.<br />Manual Android app installation from the terminal or file managers is currently not working on the Android 4.4 version of Android App Support on Sailfish OS 4.4.
+          <td>FIXED.<br />Manual Android app installation from the terminal or file managers is currently not working on the Android 4.4 version of Android AppSupport on Sailfish OS 4.4.
 To solve this, disable sandboxing for this handler by editing the file <code>/usr/share/applications/apkd-mime-handler.desktop</code> and adding the following to the end of the file:
 <div markdown="1">

 ```ini